-Academy College monitors student progress in accordance with the policies, procedures, and/or regulations of the school itself, the U.S. Department of Education, the Minnesota Office of Higher Education, and the Accrediting Council for Independent Colleges and Schools.
+Academy College monitors student progress in accordance with the policies, procedures, and/or regulations of the school itself, the U.S. Department of Education, the Minnesota Office of Higher Education, and the Accrediting Commission of Career Schools and Colleges.

 WHAT ARE CREDITS EARNED VS. CREDITS ATTEMPTED?